Sword of Destiny: ""

 Geralt of Rivia meets the traveling knight Borch "Three Jackdaws" and his Zerrikanian bodyguards Tea and Vea, who seek a green dragon.
 Although Geralt is a Witcher, a professional monster slayer, he explains that he does not kill dragons, because they do not prey on humans.
-They join a larger party hunting the dragon, including Geralt's friend Dandelion; a group of dwarves led by Yarpen Zigrin; a mercenary group known as the Crinfrid Reavers, and another led by Boholt; chivalry-obsessed paladin Eyck of Denesle; a company of men-at-arms led by the underaged King Niedamir; and the sorcerers Dorregaray and Geralt's ex-lover Yennefer.
+They join a larger party hunting the dragon, including Geralt's friend Dandelion; a group of dwarves led by Yarpen Zigrin; a mercenary group known as the Crinfrid Reavers led by Boholt; chivalry-obsessed paladin Eyck of Denesle; a company of men-at-arms led by the underaged King Niedamir; and the sorcerers Dorregaray and Geralt's ex-lover Yennefer.

 The party eventually encounters a golden dragon, Villentretenmerth, who offers a fair battle to anyone who wishes to challenge him.
 Eyck of Denesle accepts and is defeated, which weakens the party's resolve and causes King Niedamir's cadre to leave.

-Boholt, the dwarves, and the Reavers elect to attack the dragon together and split the treasure.
+Boholt's Reavers and the dwarves elect to attack the dragon together and split the treasure.
 Geralt, Dorregaray, and Dandelion disagree, for which they are paralyzed by Yennefer and tied to a cart.
 Yennefer attempts to disable the dwarves and Reavers so she can kill the dragon herself, as its viscera will supposedly cure her infertility, but is disabled instead.
-Villentretenmerth, bored of waiting, enters the struggle and dispatches the Reavers and dwarves.
+Villentretenmerth, bored with waiting, enters the struggle and dispatches the Reavers and dwarves.
 He leaves a fledgling green dragon with the remaining party members and attacks an oncoming militia from a nearby village.
 Tea and Vea appear and assist the golden dragon, revealing that Borch was actually Villentretenmerth in human form.

 Reassuming his human form, Villentretenmerth explains that the green dragon, Myrgtabrakke, called him for assistance and left him her "treasure" (her hatchling) as payment.
 Geralt asks Villentretenmerth why he chooses a human disguise.
 Villentretenmerth admits that, unlike the rest of dragonkind, he likes humans.
 He says that Yennefer's infertility is irreversible, but she refuses to give up on finding a cure.
 Villentretenmerth returns to his dragon form and flies away.